ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 4. **Iteration Plots**: View the results of the calculations in a graphical format.
 5. **Plot Per-Packet**: Visualize the data on a per-packet basis using detailed graphs.

-## Usage

 To use the GUI, follow these steps:

+## Connect to the Network:

-1. **Connect to the Network**: Navigate to the "Connect to the Network" view, enter your credentials to connect to the three remote PCs.
+ Navigate to the "Connect to the Network" view, enter your credentials to connect to the three remote PCs.
 This is for example, your Ubuntu user name and password.
 Enter the IP address of the three PCs.

 <img src="ssh_view.png" alt="connect" width="600"/>

+## Capture Traffic:

-2. **Capture Traffic**: Go to the "Capture Traffic" view.
+Go to the "Capture Traffic" view.
 First you need to fill the parameters:

 - Fill the network interface names, these correspond to the ones for the User plane traffic (UE: tun_srsue and core: ogstun).
 - Fill the parameters choice for the traffic that you want to send (Bit rate, packet size, traffic direction, and iteration number (1-10))